EgoMoose/Articles/3d triangles/3D triangles.md

 end
 ```

-Now that we have that information we can solve for one of the interior angles using the dot product between the two vectors we singled out.
-Having this angles allows us to use the basics of trigonometry to solve for our width and height for both of the triangles.
+Now that we have that information, we can solve one of the interior angles using the dot product between the two vectors we singled out.
+Having these angles allows us to use the basics of trigonometry to solve for our width and height for both of the triangles.

 ![img3](imgs/img3.png)